I'm a member

 Printer Friendly Version

 Neurofeedback may be conceptualized as a type of biofeedback that traditionally used the electroencephalogram (EEG) as a source of feedback data.
-Neurofeedback differs from traditional forms of biofeedback in that the information fed back to the patient (via EEG tracings or fMRI) is a direct measure of global neuronal activity or brain state, compared with feedback of the centrally regulated physiological processes such as tension of specific muscle groups or skin temperature.
+Neurofeedback differs from traditional forms of biofeedback in that the information fed back to the patient (via EEG tracings, fMRI, near-infrared spectroscopy) is a direct measure of global neuronal activity or brain state, compared with feedback of the centrally regulated physiological processes such, as tension of specific muscle groups or skin temperature.
 The patient may be trained to either increase or decrease the prevalence, amplitude or frequency of specified EEG waveforms (e.g., alpha, beta, theta waves), depending on the changes in brain function associated with the particular disorder.
 It has been proposed that training of slow cortical potentials (SCPs) can regulate cortical excitability and that using the EEG as a measure of CNS functioning can help train patients to modify or control their abnormal brain activity.
 Upregulating or downregulating neural activity with real-time feedback of fMRI signals is also being explored.

 Neurofeedback is considered investigational.